mnentwig/STDFoo/README.md

 * Fast: A dataset 832 Mb zipped, 30000 simulated DUTs with 2k testitems each is converted in around 12 s on a 2013 PC.
 More data scales linearly (fixed mem)
 * internally multithreaded, gives 40+ % performance boost
 * compatible/future-proof: Compiles with -std=(c++11, c++17, c++20, c++23)
-* Simple and stupid, both building and running
+* "Simple and stupid", both usage and build process
 * Use of Octave end is optional.

 ### Command line arguments: